 This not-so-positive prediction will focus on European geopolitics as it relates to climate change between 2040 and 2050.
 As you read on, you’ll see a Europe that’s crippled by food shortages and widespread rioting.
 You’ll see a Europe where the UK pulls out of the European Union entirely, while the rest of the participating nations bow to Russia’s growing sphere of influence.
 And you’ll also see a Europe where much of its nations fall into the hands of ultra-nationalist governments who target the many millions of climate refugees escaping to Europe from Africa and the Middle East.

 But, before we begin, let’s make a few things clear.
 This snapshot—this geopolitical future of Europe—wasn’t pulled out of thin air.
 Everything you’re about to read is based off the work of publicly available government forecasts from the United States and the United Kingdom, from a series of private and government-affiliated think tanks, as well as from the work of journalists like Gywnne Dyer, a leading writer in this field.
 Links to most of the sources used are listed at the end.

-On top of that, this snapshot is based on the following assumptions:
+On top of that, this snapshot is also based on the following assumptions:

 Worldwide government investments to sizably limit or reverse climate change will remain moderate to non-existent.